Aircraft type designation for licensing

 Notes:

-2. When an aeroplane blanket rating is endorsed on a licence it is normally combined with an aeroplane class rating.
-Aeroplane class ratings include a combination of the following:
+1. When an aeroplane blanket rating is endorsed on a licence it is indicated by the applicable aeroplane class rating.
+Aeroplane class ratings are a combination of the following:

 SE - Single engine